jlpteaching/comparch/modules/gem5/_posts/2000-06-01-assignment5.md

 Once all threads have computed their part of the result, in the `main` function, the main thread sums up all of the results.
 While this is a bit of serialization (remember Amhahl!), we hope that the work from all the other threads outweighs this work significantly.

-You can see this implementation visually and in code below.
+You can see this implementation visually and in the code below.

 ![algorithm 3 visualization]({{ '/img/parallel-alg-3.png' | relative_url }})